Marblehead Municipal Light Department

 Since 1894 when town voted to authorize the formation of its own municipal light department, MMLD has been providing modern electric power to the citizens and businesses of Marblehead.
 Many upgrades have been instituted over the years, including the latest Smart Meter technology, downtown underground utilities, substation construction and much more.
 Read more here.

-MMLD's Light Commission, our governing body, holds regularly scheduled meetings in the Conference Room at 40 Tioga Way, #350.
-Dates and times of the meetings are posted on our website.
+MMLD's Light Commission, our governing body, holds regularly scheduled meetings in the Conference Room at Commercial St. Dates and times of the meetings are posted on our website.

 Learn More About MMLD

-Andy leads the Department’s Management Group in our mission to provide reliable, cost-effective electric service for the customers of MMLD, while providing a safe work environment for our employees.
+Joe Kowalik leads the Light Department’s Management Group in our mission to provide reliable, cost-effective electric service for the customers of MMLD, while providing a safe work environment for our employees.

 Bill helps oversee the daily operations of the Light Department.
 Bill's other duties include management of all the electrical operational functions including installation, maintenance, construction and extensions of lines for our electrical distribution system.

 Our Manager of Finance is responsible for all monitoring, preparation and reporting of the financial functions of the Light Department, as well as the operation and maintenance of MMLD's customer information system.

 Our Financial Assistant, Matt, maintains the Light Department’s financials and provides support to the Finance Manager, Business Assistant and customer accounts.

 Colin is our new Manager of Technical Operations.
 He helps support the day-to-day operations within the Light Department, which can include substation operations, metering, and distribution engineering.